 Global Ambassador Choir

-Embark on an unforgettable journey with the Global Ambassador Choir in 2026 through Spain by exploring and performing in the vibrant cities of Madrid, Valencia, and Barcelona.
+Embark on an unforgettable journey with the Global Ambassador Choir in 2027 through Germany and the Czech Republic by exploring and performing in Berlin, Leipzig, and Prague.

 Jason Paulk,